AnkitaKurrey/AnkitaKurrey/README.md

 - 👋 Hello Developers, I’m @AnkitaKurrey
-- 👀 I’m interested in JavaScript, Node.js, Express, Mongodb and Web Developmet.
+- 👀 I’m interested in JavaScript, Node.js, Express,Nestjs, Mongodb, Mysql and Web Development.
-- 🌱 I’m currently learning React and Machine Learning.
+- 🌱 I’m currently learning Nestjs.
 - 📫 You can reach me at ankitakurrey18@gmail.com and at https://www.linkedin.com/in/ankitakurrey/

 <!---